leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 The main point of the schedule isn’t even to tell for how long you should *work* on the project, but for how long *not* to.
 Once you’re done with the time you scheduled, you may silence that inner voice nagging you to work more.
 After all, guilt and confidence don’t go well together.

-If you plan on working for longer than one hour, break that time into shorter working sessions.
+If you plan on working for longer than one hour, break that time into shorter sessions.
 Breaks clean the ear.
-You may wish to take a break when things aren’t going well, but resist that temptation if the working session isn’t over yet.
+You may wish to take a break when things aren’t going well, but resist that temptation if the session isn’t over yet.
 Against all intuition, I think that breaks are more effective when you’re being *productive*, because you it leaves you *wanting* to go back and finish whatever you are doing: Is there a better feeling?

 And speaking of good feelings: